elgrenka/Bike_shop/README.md

-# Bike shop - firebase!
+# Bike shop with angular and firebase